abirhalwa/tooltip-app/README.md

 ## Project Bonus

-1. If you scroll down to an open tooltip it should detect being at the edge of the screen and change position to be below the button +++ ✓
+1. If you scroll down to an open tooltip it should detect being at the edge of the screen and change position to be below the button +++ ✔️
-2. Style using either Bootstrap sass or SCSS BEM ++ ✓
+2. Style using either Bootstrap sass or SCSS BEM ++ ✔️
-3. Add at least one accessibility feature + ✓
+3. Add at least one accessibility feature + ✔️
-4. Design and style the app so that it is responsive + ✓
+4. Design and style the app so that it is responsive + ✔️
-5. Use NGRX for state management ++++ X
+5. Use NGRX for state management ++++ ❌